cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 interface Upgrade {
   fields: UpgradeFields
   timeout: UpgradeTimeout
-  lastPacketSent: uint64
 }
 ```

-The upgrade contains the proposed upgrade for the channel end on the executing chain, the timeout for the upgrade attempt, and the last packet send sequence for the channel.
-The `lastPacketSent` allows the counterparty to know which packets need to be flushed before the channel can reopen with the newly negotiated parameters.
-Any packet sent to the channel end with a packet sequence above the `lastPacketSent` will be rejected until the upgrade is complete.
+The upgrade contains the proposed upgrade for the channel end on the executing chain and the timeout for the upgrade attempt.

 #### `ErrorReceipt`